 How long is the recovery after surgery?

 Immediately after surgery, if the repair is secure, immediate motion in a sling is allowed.
 Sometimes a protective splint or brace is used that allows for limited motion.
-The hand and wrist can be used for light activites and activites of daily living around the house.
+The hand and wrist can be used for light activities and activities of daily living around the house.
 Exercises for the biceps muscle are avoided until at least four weeks after surgery, often under the supervision of a physical therapist.
 Unrestricted everyday use is generally allowed after 2 months, but strenuous lifting is limited until 6 months after surgery.

 At about six weeks, you start doing more active strengthening.
 As you progress, your therapist will teach you exercises to strengthen and stabilize the muscles and joints of the wrist and hand, elbow, and shoulder.
 Other exercises will work your elbow in ways that are similar to your work tasks and sport activities.
 Your therapist will help you find ways to do your tasks that don’t put too much stress on your elbow.
 Outcomes for people who are managed in a timely fashion are generally excellent.